 U.S. Government On-line

-Given the thousands of Web sites with information about government-related topics, selecting a few good sites could be intimidating.
-Here are some recommendations.
+Given the thousands of Web sites with information about government-related topics, finding the right sites can be intimidating.
+Here are some recommendations and places to start.

 USA.gov is the federal government's online guide to government information and services.
 Pick the topic and you can get information on it here.